 Ensure the bottleneck machine is well maintained

-Resources should be focussed on the bottleneck machine to ensure it can run effectively for as much time as possible.
+Resources should be focused on the bottleneck machine to ensure it can run effectively for as much time as possible.
 PlantRun monitors machine cycles and can alert when maintenance is due on any machine based on usage ensuring maintenance is neither under or over performed.

 Effective maintenance also improves yield by minimising scrap, rework or poor quality product being produced at the bottleneck.
 Errors produced by a bottleneck further reduce its output.
 You should also ensure that high quality product is received at the bottleneck as errors created upstream negatively impact output at the bottleneck.